rackerlabs/support-how-to/content/exchange/manually-configure-outlook-2013-for-email-hosted-on-exchange-2007.md

 product_url: exchange
 ---

-Complete the following steps to set up your Microsoft Exchange 2007 Mailbox with Microsoft Outlook 2013.
+This article describes how to set up your
+Microsoft Exchange 2007 mailbox to work with your
+Microsoft Outlook 2013 email client.

 1\.
 Obtain the server settings for your email account by logging in to the User Control Panel (<https://admin.emailsrvr.com/usercp/Login>) and